Texas A&M College of Dentistry

 What specific college courses must an applicant take?

-Texas A&M College of Dentistry requires a minimum of ninety semester hours, however, most students complete a degree before coming to the College.
+Texas A&M College of Dentistry requires a minimum of ninety semester hours; however, most students complete a degree before beginning the program.
 A grade of "C" or better is required for all required courses.
 An applicant must include the required hours:

 - Six semester hours of English